 Skip to main content

-HybridCLR implements the following functions:
+HybridCLR implements the following functionality:

 • Register interpreter.
-Implemented an efficient interpreter.
+Implements an efficient interpreter.

 • HybridCLR's own source code

-• interpreter module
+• interpreter - interpreter module

-• metadata metadata parsing and registration module
+• metadata - metadata parsing and registration module

-• transform instruction set conversion module
+• transform - instruction set transformation module

 const char* il2cpp::vm::GlobalMetadata::GetStringFromIndex(StringIndex index)